Georgia Title Loans logo

 Cons

-• APR rates typically 100-300% annually, substantially higher than most alternative lending products
+• APR rates typically 100-300% annually, higher in listed context than most alternative lending products

 • Vehicle repossession risk if loan cannot be repaid, jeopardizing primary transportation